Doggone Tired: Release

 The short was played in front of various different films during its initial release including The Red Danube and Come to the Stable.
 During its 1956 re-release, the short played in front of Ransom! and The Swan.
 As part of the public domain, the short can easily be found online and in various collections including the Tex Avery Screwball Classics Volume 2.

+Legacy

+Appearances in other media

+The video for "Again" by Lenny Kravitz features the short playing on a television at the beginning of the music video.